The Book of Life (2014 film): Plot

-Meanwhile, María awakens from her coma and is heartbroken after learning of Manolo's death.
+Meanwhile, María awakens and is heartbroken to learn of Manolo's death.
 She reluctantly accepts Joaquín's proposal, but he begins to reconsider after seeing her despair.
-Their wedding is interrupted by Chakal, who leads his army to San Angel to find the Medal, which was previously his.
-Carlos sacrifices himself in a fight against Chakal to buy time for San Angel, and he arrives in the Land of the Remembered in time to see Manolo's fight.
-Manolo, realizing his fear is actually of being himself, refuses to fight and instead sings an apology to the bull, appeasing it and touching the hearts of everyone present (including Xibalba and Carlos, who finally respects his son's wishes).
-Impressed, the deities resurrect Manolo and send him and his family to San Angel to protect the town.
-Manolo is knocked unconscious when Chakal destructs himself, but he is protected by the Medal, which Joaquín had slipped him earlier.
-Joaquín returns it to Xibalba and resolves to be a true hero, while Manolo and María are happily married as Xibalba and La Muerte reconcile.
+Their wedding is interrupted by Chakal, who has led his army to San Angel to reclaim the Medal he once stole from Xibalba.
+Carlos sacrifices himself, arriving in the Land of the Remembered as Manolo faces the bull.
+Realizing that his biggest fear is actually being himself, Manolo sings an apology to the bull for its suffering.
+Soothed by his song, the bull transforms into marigold petals, greatly impressing Xibalba, and allowing Carlos to finally respect his son's wishes.

+The three deities resurrect Manolo to defend San Angel with María, Joaquín, and the spirits of the Sánchez family.
+Chakal lights a series of bombs across his body, planning to destroy the town with him.
+To shield the blast, Manolo traps himself and Chakal inside the town's collapsed church bell; Joaquín secretly gives Manolo the Medal, ensuring his survival while Chakal perishes.
+Joaquín returns the Medal to Xibalba and resolves to be a hero without it.
+Manolo and María marry, and Xibalba and La Muerte reconcile.

-In the present, Mary Beth finishes the story, and the amazed children leave the museum.
-Mary Beth and a security guard reveal themselves to be La Muerte and Xibalba in disguise.
-The Candle Maker appears and encourages the audience to write their own story.
+In the present day, as the children leave the museum, Mary Beth and a security guard unveil their forms as La Muerte and Xibalba.
+The Candle Maker appears, encouraging the audience to write their own story.